MelissaData/PhoneObject-Python3-Linux/README.md

   This is convenient when you want to get results for a specific phone number in one run instead of testing multiple phone numbers in interactive mode.

-- --license (optional): a license string to test the phone object
+- --license (optional): a license string to test the Phone Object
 - --quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater

 When you have modified the script to match your data location, let's run the script.
 There are two modes:
 - Interactive

-	The script will prompt the user for a phone number, then use the provided number to test Phone object.
+	The script will prompt the user for a phone number, then use the provided number to test Phone Object.
 For example:
 	```
-	$ ./MelissaDataPhoneObjectLinuxPython3Sample.sh
+	$ ./MelissaPhoneObjectLinuxPython3.sh
 	```
     For quiet mode:
     ```
-    $ ./MelissaDataPhoneObjectLinuxPython3Sample.sh --quiet
+    $ ./MelissaPhoneObjectLinuxPython3.sh -quiet
     ```
 - Command Line

-	You can pass a phone number in ```--phone``` parameter and a license string in ```--license``` parameter to test Phone object.
+	You can pass a phone number in ```--phone``` parameter and a license string in ```--license``` parameter to test Phone Object.
 For example:
 	```
-    $ ./MelissaDataPhoneObjectLinuxPython3Sample.sh --phone "800-635-4772"
+    $ ./MelissaPhoneObjectLinuxPython3.sh --phone "800-635-4772"
-    $ ./MelissaDataPhoneObjectLinuxPython3Sample.sh --phone "800-635-4772" --license "<your_license_string>"
+    $ ./MelissaPhoneObjectLinuxPython3.sh --phone "800-635-4772" --license "<your_license_string>"
     ```
 	For quiet mode:
     ```
-    $ ./MelissaDataPhoneObjectLinuxPython3Sample.sh --phone "800-635-4772" --quiet
+    $ ./MelissaPhoneObjectLinuxPython3.sh --phone "800-635-4772" --quiet
-    $ ./MelissaDataPhoneObjectLinuxPython3Sample.sh --phone "800-635-4772" --license "<your_license_string>" --quiet
+    $ ./MelissaPhoneObjectLinuxPython3.sh --phone "800-635-4772" --license "<your_license_string>" --quiet
     ```
 This is the expected output from a successful setup for interactive mode: